NLnetLabs/rpki-doc/source/index.rst

 The table of contents below and in the sidebar should let you easily access the documentation for your topic of interest.
 You can also use the search function in the top left corner.

 .. note:: This documentation is an open source project maintained by the RPKI team at
-          NLnet Labs, as well as the network operator community around the world.
-It means we always appreciate your feedback and improvements.
+          NLnet Labs, with contributions from  the network operator community around the world.
+We always appreciate your feedback and improvements.

-          Submit an issue or pull request on the `GitHub repository
+          You can submit an issue or pull request on the `GitHub repository
-          <https://github.com/NLnetLabs/rpkidoc/issues>`_, or send us a message on the
+          <https://github.com/NLnetLabs/rpkidoc/issues>`_, or post a message on the
           `RPKI mailing list <https://nlnetlabs.nl/mailman/listinfo/rpki>`_.

 The main documentation is organised into the following sections: